pepper-kkk/se-toolkit-hackathon/README.md

 # EcoTales V2 Lab Project

-EcoTales V2 is an educational web app based on your original site.
+EcoTales V2 is an educational web app based on my original site.
 It serves stored eco materials (texts and checklist images) by topic, language, and content type.

 ## Features